 Charities have long known this, which is why the most effective ads show a single child in need — one individual with a compelling story — rather than a chart showing that, indeed, many millions of people are in the same boat.

-Let’s end on a happy note.
-You probably know where I’m going with this: FullStory is designed to give your team a different kind of vocabulary for communicating about customer experience.
+You probably know where I’m going with this: FullStory is designed to give your team the full context about the customer experience:

-Watching session playback is an individualized, human-scale experience.
-Knowing there was a single person behind a given session dodges the big numbers, psychic numbing problem because it grounds an insight to an individual.
+Knowing there was a single person behind a given session overcomes the psychic numbing problem because it grounds an insight to an individual.
 It respects personhood.
 It tells a story.
+It's the bridge between the quantitative and the qualitative that you always needed but never thought possible.